 Students may participate in the University of Puget Sound's Health Professions Advising Program as a first year student, beginning with new student orientation.
 Regular meetings take place throughout the year for potential applicants to all health professions.
 We help you decide which future career may be best for you and how to meet the academic and other requirements for medical and other health professional schools.
 A mentorship program matches students with practicing health professionals.
 We offer interview workshops, practice interviews, writing workshops, and guidance through the application process.
 When you are ready to apply, you may choose to set up a confidential file of letters, which becomes part of the committee letter of evaluation--preferred by many health professional schools.
 Mock interviews are offered as part of the committee letter process.
-We often host health professional school representatives, and we collaborate with Career and Employment Services on a Health Professions Night.
+HPA also hosts representatives from different health professions programs to visit with students about the admissions process and their schools.

 Become a self-directed learner.
 Set goals.
 Become increasingly responsible.
 Exercise self-discipline.
 Diagnose, prescribe and evaluate your own learning, and use learning resources (Center for Writing, Learning, and Teaching, for instance).
 Recognize your own limitations.
 As part of the learning process, volunteer or paid work experience in the health fields is very important.
 You must know what a typical day is like in the life of the professional you wish to become.
 While grades and admissions test scores are important, they aren't the whole picture.